kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/manim.typ

 Update the `CircleConvergence` script to display the area of the n-gon as it trasnforms, which is an estimate of $pi$.
 As the number of sides increase, the area should approach $pi$.
 You can do this with a text object `label = mn.Text(f'pi estimate{area:0.5f}')` which is created with `mn.Write(label)` inside a play call.

+== Changing rendering configuration

+You may notice the output video is kind of low res and choppy, that is not because of manim sucks but because of the default rendering configuration.
+You can change the rendering configuration by creating a `manim.cfg` file in the same directory as your script.
+Here is an example of a `manim.cfg` file:

+= Animating your gradient decent with `jax` and `manim`

+Here is #link("https://docs.manim.community/en/stable/examples.html#argminexample")[a relevant example] from the `manim-community` gallery:

+== Step 1: Create the target function with `jax`

+The first step is to create the target function that you want to minimize.
+Go ahead and pick you favorite function that has a scalar input and a scalar output.
+You can use `jax` to create the function such that later on when we need the gradient, you can just use `jax.grad` to get the gradient.

+Once you have define the function.
+Let's create the axes and plot the function itself

+// Add instruction

+== Step 2: Initialize a point in the domain

+Next, let's draw an initialization point in the domain.
+The first step is to set a seed at the top of the file to make sure we can reproduce the result every tim we run the script.

+Then draw a random number that lives on the x-axis, evaluate the function at that point and draw a point at that location in manim

+// Add instruction

+== Step 3: Render the gradient vector

+The next step is to evaluate the gradient and draw it in manim. #link("https://docs.manim.community/en/stable/reference/manim.animation.growing.GrowArrow.html#growarrow")[This link] could be useful for that.

+If you want to be fancy, you can first draw the original gradient vector, then scale it by the step size.
+You can also highlight the gradient vector using `manim`'s `indication` function.

+// Add instruction

+== Step 4: Update the point

+Once we have show the audience how the gradient look like, let's use the gradient to update the point.

+// Add instruction

+== Step 5: Speed up the animation

+In order to converge, we probably need to run thousands of steps.
+It would be a pain to keep it at the same speed when we are illustrating the idea for that long.
+So the last step is to speed up the animation.

+The can be done by choosing the run time of the animation to be shorter than the actual time it takes to run the animation.

+// Add instruction

 == Further Animations

 What would you like to animate?